Dinner with the locals in The Gambia

 Ingredients Domoda

-We soon started to clean the fish, vegetables and placed all the ingredients in front of us.
-What is in the national dish Domoda?
-I wrote it down quickly in my little book I always carry while traveling: pepper, union, garlic, tomato, spring union and green pepper (paprika).
-Fish, potato, bitter tomato and sweet potato and ofcourse the peanuts!!
+We soon started cleaning the fish, the vegetables and laying out all the ingredients.
+So what goes into the Domoda?
+I quickly wrote it down: pepper, onion, garlic, tomato, spring onion and green pepper.
+Fish, potato, bitter tomato and sweet potato.
+And of course the peanuts.

 Eten bij de lokale bevolking - Bakoteh, The Gambia